Invisible Disabilities – On-Demand Training

 Description

-Understand The Expansive Definition of ADA To Accommodate Students & Ensure Success
+Understand the Expansive Definition of ADA to Accommodate Students & Ensure Success

 With the growing number of students with disabilities on today’s college campuses, it’s easy to recognize the need for accommodations for those with visible disabilities or those who use assistive devices.
 However, many students live with invisible or non-apparent disabilities—conditions that aren’t outwardly visible but can significantly impact daily life.
 These students may be sitting quietly in classrooms or residing in residence halls, struggling to seek the support they need out of fear they won’t be believed or understood.